 The inclusion of the child labour and time use modules alongside the standard labour force questions was aimed at meeting specific demands of data users.
 The child labour module was included to respond to Government of Tanzania's concern to address issues of child labour.
-The International Programme on the Elimination of Child Labour (IPEC) of the International Labour Organisation (ILO) and United Nations Children's Fund (UNICEF) were especially interested in the child labour module as a means of determining the extent to which children are denied their basic rights such as schooling, and the highest standard of health and well being due to being involved in work-related activities.
+The International Labour Organisation (ILO) and United Nations Children's Fund (UNICEF) were especially interested in the child labour module as a means of determining the extent to which children are denied their basic rights such as schooling, and the highest standard of health and well being due to being involved in work-related activities.
 The child labour module was intended to update the findings on child work and labour emerging from the 2000/1 ILFS and child labour survey that was conducted in Tanzania Mainland.